 A magical short story about a little pig that wanted to fly.

-“A new child is in my class!” said the little girl while following her mom to the kitchen, “He has very red hair and speaks a little differently to all the others.”
+“A new child is in my class!” said the little girl while following her mom to the kitchen, “He has very red hair and speaks a little differently from all the others.”